-The Glebe Foreshore Walk is a scenic walking trail from Bicentennial Park to Bridge Road along the shores of Rozelle Bay and Blackwattle Bay.
+The Glebe Foreshore Walk is a scenic trail that runs from Bicentennial Park to Bridge Road, following the shores of Rozelle Bay and Blackwattle Bay.

-This walking track offers excellent views of the Sydney CBD skyline, the Anzac Bridge, and Sydney Harbour.
-There are several parks along the way to relax and take in the views of this part of Sydney.
+This waterfront walk offers fantastic views of the Sydney CBD skyline, the Anzac Bridge, and Sydney Harbour.
+Along the way, you’ll find several parks where you can relax and take in the scenery.

 Glebe Foreshore Walk | |